LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 chain.invoke({"query": query})

-The output conforms to the schema defined by Library
+The output conforms to the schema defined by Library, with the books

 {